How to Apply Polycrylic

 Polycrylic on Raw Wood

-Water-based products like water-based Polycrylic raise the grain of raw wood (wood that has not been stained or painted).
+Water-based products like Polycrylic can raise the grain on raw wood (that has not been stained or painted).
 In other words, the wood is no longer smooth after the finish is applied.

-One way to prevent this from happening is to prepare the wood before applying the water-based finish.
-Dip a rag in water and wipe it on the surface of the wood.
-When the wood is dry, lightly sand with 220 grit sandpaper.
-Then, remove the sanding dust.
-First, remove the majority of the dust with a ShopVac and then follow up with a tack cloth.
+One way to prevent this is to prep the wood first.
+Dip a rag in water, wring it out so it’s damp but not dripping, and wipe down the surface.
+When the wood is completely dry, lightly sand it with 220-grit sandpaper.
+Then remove the sanding dust.
+I like to vacuum up most of it with a ShopVac and follow up with a tack cloth.

 Related: What is a Tack Cloth? (+ What I Used Instead)